If the IRS accepts your tax return as originally filed, you’re done. If it proposes changes, a few things can happen.

 - Request a conference with the IRS Office of Appeals prior to the date in the letter.
 Make this request in writing.
 Include your reasons for disagreeing with the IRS.

-If you don’t respond by the due dates on the letters, the IRS may disallow what you claimed on your return and issue a Statutory Notice of Deficiency.
+If you don’t respond by the due dates in the letter, the IRS may disallow what you claimed on your return and issue a Statutory Notice of Deficiency.
 This is a legal notice that the IRS is proposing an additional deficiency (balance due).
-It gives you 90 days to petition the United States Tax Court for review of your case.
-(If your address is outside the United States, you would have 150 days.).
+It gives you 90 days to petition the United States Tax Court (Tax Court) for review of your case.
+If your address is outside the United States, you have 150 days.

-Once you have petitioned the Tax Court, if you have not already had a conference with the Office of Appeals, the IRS Office of Chief Counsel may forward your case to Appeals for a conference.
+Once you have petitioned the Tax Court, if you haven't already had a conference with the Office of Appeals, the IRS Office of Chief Counsel may forward your case to Appeals for a conference.

 Both the Office of Appeals and the United States Tax Court are generally “prepayment forums” which means that you can dispute the proposed adjustment before the IRS assesses it.

-The 90-day (or 150-day) deadline to file a petition in Tax Court cannot be extended.
-If you miss the deadline, you will not be able to have a judge review your case without first paying the amount due.
-The 90 or 150 days does not include as the last day a Saturday, a Sunday, or a legal holiday in the District of Columbia.
+The 90-day (or 150-day) deadline to file a petition in Tax Court can't be extended.
+If you miss the deadline, you won't be able to have a judge review your case without first paying the amount due.
+The 90 or 150 days doesn't include as the last day a Saturday, a Sunday, or a legal holiday in the District of Columbia.